EWeeksMark18/IMVirtual/README.md

 This creates a visual studio solution that you can easily build.
 On my Windows 11 laptop, the GUI looks a little weird, so expect me to work on that in the future.

+## Locating and running .imx programs.
+I added an example program called 'basic.imx' in the /vasm_programs/ folder.
+Drag that into your build folder, and type its name/file path into the input box above the 'Run CPU' button.
+You will then see the program load data into the registers and data section (the latter of which still needs some work, mind you).